joscha/play-easymail/README.md

 [![Build Status](https://travis-ci.org/joscha/play-easymail.png?branch=master)](https://travis-ci.org/joscha/play-easymail)

 ## Features
 Sending email through an easy-to-use API and allowing for text-only, html-only and mixed emails.
-Preferrably based on Play! templates (see sample).
+Preferably based on Play! templates (see sample).

 ## Versions
 * **0.5** [2013-10-23]
   * Version for Play 2.2.x
 * **0.3** [2013-09-01]
   * A mail can now have custom headers (see issue #6) - thanks @jtammen
 * **0.2** [2013-02-06]
   * Version for 2.1.0
 * **0.1** [2012-07-09]